An overview of HTTP

 An example HTTP request:

-Requests consists of the following elements:
+Requests consist of the following elements:

 An HTTP method, usually a verb like